Highlights

 Real-world learning

 Learn today, use tomorrow with our real-world courses.
 QUT works closely with education partners to ensure the quality and relevance of this course.
-We have consulted with government, catholic and independent education sectors, the Queensland Guidance and Counselling Association, the Career Industry Council of Australia, and Australian Counselling Association.
+We have consulted with government, catholic and independent education sectors, the Queensland Guidance and Counselling Association, and the Career Industry Council of Australia.

 Learn from the best

-Our teachers have worked as Guidance Officers, Guidance Counsellors, Senior Guidance Counsellors or in leadership roles in schools.
-You’ll benefit from the real-world experience they are able to share.
-The course is backed by QUT’s evidence-based research programs working to develop solutions to current and emerging issues in education.
+Our teachers have worked as guidance officers, guidance counsellors, senior guidance officers or in leadership roles in schools.
+You'll benefit from the real-world experience they are able to share.
+The course is backed by QUT's evidence-based research programs working to develop solutions to current and emerging issues in education.

 Explore this course